 Older dogs don’t need as many calories, but they do need more nutrients for their joints and digestion.

 No two dogs are the same.
 Keep an eye on the quality of your stool, your energy levels, and the shape of your body.
 These little signs tell you if the portions need to be changed a little bit.
+If your dog suddenly stops eating or loses interest in food, read our guide on how long a dog can go without eating to know when it becomes a concern.

 Different Types of Balanced Dog Diets